 Inappropriate and dangerous content

+Your child is likely to be confronted with inappropriate and even dangerous content at some point.
+Children with older siblings are more likely to be exposed to inappropriate content.
 Learning to deal with these issues is an important skill for children as they move into adulthood.

 You can help your child learn these skills by:

 - talking to him about the kinds of content he comes across online

 Effects of media